bocoup/html5-building-blocks/Audio-interface.md

 <a href="http://www.w3.org/2010/05/video/mediaevents.html">W3C Media Events Demo Page</a>

 ##Every Media Event:
+Bind to these events with

+    document
+      .querySelector('audioselector')
+      .addEventListener('eventname', function( eventObj ){
+        // do stuff in response to the event
+        // log eventObj, it has interesting stuff
+      })

 ###abort
 Sent when playback is aborted; for example, if the media is playing and is restarted from the beginning, this event is sent.